5 Easy Cape Breton Snowshoe Hikes

 Petersfield was once the grounds of an estate from the early 1900s, and now falls under Nova Scotia’s provincial parks.
 The park overlooks Sydney Harbour and has a 7km network of trails.
-All are well-traveled, making them ideal for snowshoers not yet interested in blazing their own trail.
+All are well-travelled, making them ideal for snowshoers not yet interested in blazing their own trail.

 As a new snowshoer, network trails are great because they allow you to get a good feel for snowshoeing a distance but always be fairly close to your car.
 You’ll love the wildlife.
 There’s often squirrels and chickadees.
 Bring some bird feed, the young ones will love it.

 (Length: 2.5km Loop, Difficulty: 1C, Elevation Change: <20m)

 Dalem Lake is a small inland freshwater lake just inside Victoria County, about 30 minutes outside Sydney.
 As part of the Provincial Park system, the lake has an amazing 2.5km loop giving you an amazing 360-degree view of this frozen gem.
 Being a loop trail, it allows you to trek the trail without backtracking.
 Also being close to Sydney and North Sydney, grabbing a hot meal afterward is easy.

 (Length: 2.5km Return, Difficulty: 1C, Elevation Change: <20m)

 Uisge Ban Falls (pronounced OOSH-KA-ban, or ISH-KA-ban) is Gaelic for white water and is a Provincial Park in the back hills of Baddeck area offering a 2.5km trek to the source of its namesake.
 Snowshoeing the falls offer a unique look at one of Cape Breton’s most visited falls as it cools and creates natural ice sculptures and crystallized trees.
 Uisge Ban Falls offers snowshoeing opportunities well into the early spring.

 (Length: 4km Return, Difficulty: 1C, Elevation Change: <20m)